Angryrou/UDAO2022/docs/optimization/README.md

 ### Neural Network - 2D

-When the predictive functions (and constraints) include [NN models](../../examples/optimization/neural_network/model.py) in the 2D objective space (one NN and one HCF), we show the execution code and results of different MOO methods with solvers below.
+When we have two objectives (one is [NN model](../../examples/optimization/neural_network/model.py) and the other is HCF), and two constraints (one is NN and the other is HCF), we show the execution code and results of different MOO methods with solvers below.

 ```bash